-Every New Year offers the ability to start over: you get another chance to make a change in your life, continue with positive habits you’re proud of, or finally do that thing you’ve been putting off because you weren’t quite ready, weren’t quite sure, or just didn’t know where to begin.
-For women who are thinking about their fertility but aren’t ready to start a family, that thing might be egg freezing.
+For women in the San Francisco area who are thinking about their fertility but aren’t ready to start a family, egg freezing is an option.
 Maybe you wanted to do it in the past but weren’t sure if it was right for you.
 Maybe you didn’t think it was the right time.
 Maybe you held back because you didn’t know what to expect.

-These are all valid reasons for not going ahead with egg freezing in the past, but 2019 is a new year and a new chance to live life on your terms.
-Reproductive Medicine Associates of Northern California (RMANorCal), a leading infertility clinic with offices in San Francisco and Palo Alto, gives you a few reasons why now is the right time to consider freezing your eggs.
+These are all valid reasons for not going ahead with egg freezing in the past, but this is a chance to live life on your terms.
+RMA of Northern California, a leading infertility clinic with offices in San Francisco and Palo Alto, gives you a few reasons why now is the right time to consider freezing your eggs.

-- There is no better time than now to freeze your eggs.
+1. There is no Better Time than Now to Freeze your Eggs

-- Freezing your eggs in San Francisco is simple.
-And fast.
+3. Freezing your eggs in San Francisco is Simple and Fast

 Reproductive Medicine Associates of Northern California’s IVF laboratory has been internationally recognized for its quality and outcomes.
-To book a consultation with Dr. Kort or Dr. Morin to discuss egg freezing, call 415-603-6999 or visit rmanorcal.com.
+Book a consultation with Dr. Kort or Dr. Morin to discuss egg freezing.